ankitXD/ZMS/README.md

   - Animals CRUD with optional image upload (Multer + Cloudinary)
   - Orders: list, table view, status updates to paid (QR generation)
   - Messages inbox: list, detail, update (status/assignee), mark read, archive, delete

+## Demo & API Testing

+### Postman Collection

+A Postman collection is included to test the API quickly.

+- Files:

+  - ZMS.postman_collection.json
+  - ZMS.postman_environment.json (optional)

+- How to use:

+  1. Open Postman and click Import.
+  2. Import the collection JSON (and the environment if provided).
+  3. Set baseUrl in environment to your API origin, e.g. http://localhost:5000/api.
+  4. Use the Admin -> Login request to authenticate; enable cookie persistence so Postman stores auth cookies.
+  5. Run admin lists/CRUD, animals, orders, and messages endpoints from the collection.

+- Notes:
+  - Admin routes rely on cookies (access/refresh tokens).
+If you test with Bearer tokens, also set the Authorization header as needed.

 ## Auth & RBAC